tarolangner/ukb_segmentation/README.md

 Contents:
 - 2.5D U-Net architecture with residual connections
 - Infrastructure for training and *cross-validation*
-- Pipeline for *inference* on MRI DICOMs
+- Pipeline for *inference* on neck-to-knee body MRI DICOMs
 - Code for *quality_controls* based on numerical metrics
 - Trained snapshot for parenchymal kidney tissue can be found at *TODO*